defnedemirturk/llm_chatbot/README.md

 4. You will be asked to provide your OpenAI API key at the beginning.

-5. Once the key is validated, you can start asking questions using the chat interface.
+5. Once the key is validated, you can start asking questions using the chat interface.# llm_chatbot